b1ueb1ues/dl/README.md

 Right after s3 proc.
 If you are doing normal attack, wait for the cancel timing.
 that is useful for skill shorter than 1.9s.
 In that case, even if the skill end, you cannot find you skill button in the sreen but can only tap attack to wait the button comeback.
 PS: auto controled unit don't have that limit
+- now()<10
+the simulation time less than 10 seconds.
+- pin='prep'
+after skill prep (happened at sim start for those who have a skill prep)

 # Adventurer ability information